harishbattula/Hyper-Parameter-Tuning/README.md

     5. Halving Randomized search
     6. Bayes Search

-In this repository, we explore some techniques from scratch using python and numpy and some techniques using sklearn library
+In this repository, we explore some techniques from scratch using python and numpy and some techniques using sklearn library.